-Grants to Quemado Scenic Drive is a 78 mile point-to-point trail located near Pie Town, New Mexico and is good for all skill levels.
+Grants to Quemado Scenic Drive is a 86.5 mile lightly trafficked point-to-point trail located near Pie Town, New Mexico that offers scenic views and is rated as moderate.
 The trail is primarily used for scenic driving and is accessible year-round.

 This route takes you off the main hwy and lets you see the real country.
 Many hiking, camping opportunities.

 This BLM and Acoma Pueblo land.
 It has a large section of the National Contenental Divide Trail.
 It has volcano tunnels, lave, slot canyons, many short trails, huge bluffs, campgrounds-all free.

 Two ways to get to the Malpais.
 Coming west from Albuquerque, the first exit going south to Quemado brings you along the east edge of the Malpais as you travel south towards Quemado, Pie Town, Ramah, and other scenic places.
 BTW Pie Town does have a couple of the best Pie Places anywhere so stop by and have a slice of home made apple pie.